ktsu-dev/PersistenceProvider/README.md

-# PersistenceProvider
+# ktsu.PersistenceProvider

 A generic persistence provider library that supports multiple storage backends for .NET applications.
-This library is designed to complement and integrate with SerializationProvider and FileSystemProvider libraries, providing a clean abstraction layer for data persistence with dependency injection support.
+This library is designed to complement and integrate with ktsu.SerializationProvider and ktsu.FileSystemProvider libraries, providing a clean abstraction layer for data persistence with dependency injection support.

 ## Features